-A well-made Panama hat is an exquisite creation.
+A well-made panama hat is an exquisite creation.
 Crafted from fine, closely woven straw, it is soft, cool and breathable, yet structured enough to hold an elegant shape.
 It is simple and supple – the result of one of the most delicate skills in the world – but robust enough for daily use.

 The weavers in Ecuador (not Panama) who make them keep the fingernail of one thumb long and sharp.
-This they use to slit the leaf into as many strips as they can.
+They use this to slit the leaf into as many strips as they can.
 The thinner the strips, the finer the hat.

 The finest examples are incredibly rare, made by one or two weavers in the Ecuadorian village of Montecristi, and therefore demand the highest prices – up to £20,000.

 But it’s worth checking whether it is handwoven: the telltale sign is a circular pattern in the middle of the crown, where the weaver has painstakingly built the rows outwards.
-An inferior hat will have a simple, crisscross arrangement.
+An inferior hat will have a simple, criss-cross arrangement.

 Other things to watch out for are a regular, even weave – fine straws count for little if they are all over the place – and a silk band that has been carefully tacked on by hand.

 The very top end of the market, however, is dominated by online specialists, such as Brent Black.

-By working with the Ecuadorian locals, paying them a much larger slice of the profits and sponsoring local social projects, he has gained exclusive access to the finest straw Panamas in the world.
+By working with the Ecuadorian locals, paying them a much larger slice of the profits and sponsoring local social projects, he has gained exclusive access to the finest straw panamas in the world.

 I love a good panama hat in the summer – it is one of the few items of menswear that can still look extremely stylish, and yet clearly practical.